 Advocate for women and girls wins photojournalism award

-In this 2006 photo released by the International Women's Media Foundation, an award winning image made by Stephanie Sinclair shows a girl undergoing a Mass Female Circumcision Celebration during a ceremony at a school building in Bandung, Indonesia.
+In this undated photo released by the International Women's Media Foundation, , Stephanie Sinclair poses for a photo.
 Sinclair is the winner in the 3rd annual Anja Niedringhaus Courage in Photojournalism Award.

 Discussions